Milwaukee County Transit System: Response to COVID-19

-New Fare Collection System
+New fare collection system

 Overview

-MCTS is currently in the process of transitioning its fare collection system.
-Riders will continue to be able to pay fare via the Umo App using a credit or debit card, Apple Pay or Google Pay.
-Instead of showing the validation code in the Umo app to the driver, mobile users will now have to hold the validation code up to new fare validators, which are currently being installed on buses.
-There will be a new smartcard, the WisGo Card, that will effectively replace the M•CARD.
-The ability to load 1, 7 and 31-day passes will be eliminated in favor of stored value.
-The Go Pass and Reduced Fare programs are being consolidated into just the Reduced Fare Program.
+MCTS began transitioning their fare system away from the M•CARD in favor of the WisGo card and Umo App, in mid-2023, with the M•CARD becoming invalid on October 1, 2023.
+Riders can pay fare via the Umo App using a credit or debit card, Apple Pay or Google Pay.
+Instead of showing the validation code in the Umo app to the driver, mobile users now hold the validation code up to new fare validators.
+The new fare system also features the WisGo Card, which effectively replaced the M•CARD.
+The ability to load 1, 7 and 31-day passes was eliminated in favor of stored value that never expires.
+The Go Pass and Reduced Fare programs were consolidated into one encompassing Reduced Fare Program.
 90-minute transfers will be available for Umo app and WisGo card users and will cost $2 per transfer for regular adult fare, and $1 per transfer for reduced fare users.
-The new fare system will feature fare capping, ensuring regular riders do not pay more than $4 daily, $19.50 weekly, and $72 monthly, and reduced fare riders will not pay more than $2 daily, $11 weekly and $32 monthly.
-Cash will remain a payment option, but riders using cash will not be able to receive transfers or fare capping.
+The new fare system features fare capping, ensuring regular riders do not pay more than $4 daily, $19.50 weekly, and $72 monthly, and reduced fare riders will not pay more than $2 daily, $11 weekly and $32 monthly.
+Cash remains a payment option, but riders using cash are not eligible for transfers or fare capping.
+The full adult cash fare was reduced from $2.25 to $2.00 to expedite fare payments (from $1.10 to $1.00 for reduced fare).

 Changes with U-Pass and Commuter Value Pass (CVP)

-U-Pass users will receive a WisGo smartcard that will provide them with unlimited rides.
-Commuter Value Pass users will also receive a WisGo smartcard from their employer that will allow them to continue riding the bus at a discounted rate.
+The U-Pass was replaced with a variant of the WisGo smartcard that will provide college students with unlimited rides through their university.
+Commuter Value Pass users also have a special WisGo smartcard issued by their employer that will provide them with the same benefits as the original CVP program did.
 CVP users can also use the Umo app.

-Timeline of Changes

-March 2023: Umo app users will be able to receive the new fares beginning March 1.

-April 2023: WisGo cards will be available for use April 1; riders can trade in their M•CARDs for a WisGo card for free until the end of June 2023.

-August 2023: Riders can still use M•CARDs, but they will no longer be able to load value onto them starting August 1.

-September 2023: M•CARDs will no longer be a valid payment method.